DeepQuestAI/DeepStack-CameraUI/README.md

 docker run -v /path-to/custom-models-folder:/modelstore/detection -p 80:5000 deepquestai/deepstack
 ```

-To test the custom detection API, you can make use of  a custom model built by DeepStack called **[ActionNet](https://github.com/OlafenwaMoses/DeepStack_ActionNET)** to detection human actions such as eating, reading,
+To test the custom detection API, you can make use of  a custom model built by DeepStack called **[Logo Detection](https://github.com/OlafenwaMoses/DeepStack_OpenLogo)** to detection human actions such as eating, reading,
 calling etc.